How Offline Retail Businesses Are Succeeding In 2023

 In the business world, retail shopping, and the more traditional buying experience, is morphing on every level.

-Specifically, many traditional brick-and-mortar businesses are experiencing slow growth or severe decline in, what some have termed, the “retail apocalypse.”
+Even before the start of the Covid-19 pandemic, many traditional brick-and-mortar businesses were experiencing slow growth or severe decline in, what some had termed, the “retail apocalypse.”
+Unfortunately, the pandemic only

 Among the stores that have gone bankrupt or that are closing dozens of stores are Sears, Abercrombie and Fitch, Footlocker, CVS, Gap, J.C.
 Penney, Toys R Us, Victoria’s Secret, Walgreens, Kmart, Pier 1, Bed Bath & Beyond, and many more.